MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/compliance/compliance-application-compliance.md

 ## <a name="gain-control-of-critical-information-processes-and-reports"></a>Gain control of critical information, processes, and reports

 ### <a name="manage-compliance-to-the-standards-that-matter"></a>Manage compliance to the standards that matter

 Deliver integrated information, aligned processes, and easy-to-use tools to help your people meet the financial management expectations and standards that matter to your specific business.

 ### <a name="tailor-account-schedules-to-your-needs"></a>Tailor account schedules to your needs

 - Define the structure of your company’s chart of accounts based on business requirements and applicable regulatory standards
 - Create accounts and handle complex processes related to a spectrum of business activities, including inventory valuation, foreign currencies, segment reporting, and departures from local GAAPs.
 - Control the level of detail for each recorded transaction and select detailed registration for specific types of transactions, such as fixed assets and accounts payable.
-- Tailor schedule calculations  and display for financial reporting, or export the information to Microsoft® Office Excel® for further analysis.
+- Tailor schedule calculations and display for financial reporting, or export the information to Microsoft Excel for further analysis.

 ### <a name="improve-information-validity"></a>Improve information validity

 - Configure data fields to accept only information in the correct format, such as the correct number of decimal places or alphanumeric patterns.
 - Help ensure information is complete with application controls such as requiring a vendor invoice number to be entered before a purchase order can be posted.
 - Reduce the risk of inaccurate information or tampering and help protect sensitive information with access to information based on job role.
 - Prohibit access, provide read-only access, or enable full-access users to add, edit, or delete information.